 - Seamless online booking process

 If these are things you value, you’ll be pleased to know that Avianca LifeMiles provides some great redemption values.
-Avianca LifeMiles is a great program because they never pass on fuel surcharges.
+Avianca LifeMiles is a great program because it never passes on fuel surcharges.
 This will keep your out-of-pocket costs at a minimum.
-They do, however, charge a $25 award booking fee one-way.
+It does, however, charge a $25 award booking fee one-way.

 You can use your LifeMiles to book travel on any Star Alliance partner.
 Here’s the award chart for one-way flights to Taiwan:

-Hot Tip: You’ll save at least $200 round-trip in cash when booking with LifeMiles since they don’t pass on any fuel surcharges.
+Hot Tip: You’ll save at least $200 round-trip in cash when booking with LifeMiles since it doesn’t pass on any fuel surcharges.

-Sadly Avianca LifeMiles won’t allow open-jaws or stopovers on their awards flights.
+Sadly Avianca LifeMiles won’t allow open-jaws or stopovers on its awards flights.